 Why the 24-Hour Rule Is Crucial for Long-Term Sobriety

-The one-day-at-a-time mantra is used frequently in the world of recovery, particularly among people who follow the 12-Step principles of Alcoholics Anonymous.
+The one-day-at-a-time mantra is used frequently in the world of recovery, particularly among people who follow the 12-Step principles of Alcoholics Anonymous or Narcotics Anonymous.
 Its purpose is to remind individuals in recovery to stay in the present, focus on today, and not think too far ahead about sobriety.
 Because the saying has become so ubiquitous, it can be easy to lose sight of the technique’s effectiveness.
-In fact, according to a recent study that looked at brain scans of individuals with an alcohol use disorder, the brain takes a long time to normalize, which can make each day a struggle, especially initially.1 Here are some reasons why focusing on 24 hours at a time is so beneficial.
+In fact, according to a recent study that looked at brain scans of individuals with an alcohol use disorder, the brain takes a long time to normalize, which can make each day a struggle, especially initially.1 Here are some reasons why focusing on 24 hours at a time can be beneficial:

 It Makes Sobriety Feel Less Overwhelming

 For someone with a substance use disorder, the clinical term for a substance addiction, the thought of giving up alcohol or drugs for the rest of their lives may seem overwhelming and seemingly unattainable.
 However, remaining sober for just 24 hours can feel like a much more manageable task.
 Over time, those days add up to weeks, then months, then years of continuous sobriety.

-Taking it one day at a time also gives individuals the opportunity to consciously recommit to themselves to recovery.
+Taking it one day at a time also gives individuals the opportunity to consciously recommit themselves to their recovery.
 This can be especially helpful when life gets really challenging or when individuals are forced to deal with disappointing setbacks, such as relapse.

 It Makes Tough Tasks Seem More Manageable